Kellytom/FileNameTagging/README.md

 The rest of the proposed convention would have to do with programs and methods to do the sorting and tagging of different files or bookmarks or posts.

 - The advantage of this system is that it can be used immediately with most existing programs that do file searches.
-For example, a sort for "fun-" would turn up all files including the word "fun-"
+For example, a sort for "-fun" would turn up all files including the word "-fun".
+The disadvantage is that if the filename includes the word fun, and it is delimited by "-" ahead of time, a search would find "-fun" in a file that was untagged.
+I hope this is a minor fact.
+For example:

+`Girls-just-want-to-have-fun.txt` would be found in a search.

 - Each system and program would need a separate method to view, sort, and rename the files.